 6. Take a break.
 You truly will go insane if you study nonstop, so take a 30-minute break every now and then to just chill.
 Take a walk with a friend, veg out for a while or call home to check in.
 A quick break can leave you feeling re-energized.

+7. Grab a healthy snack.
 Caffeine and sugar aren't always the best options.
 They're good for a while, but then you crash.
 And during finals week, you can't be crashing.
 Instead, eat things that will give you the fuel you need to study.

 8. Ignore the celebrating students.
 It's especially tough to stay motivated and keep studying when there are students who are already finished (and who keep reminding you that they're done).
 Don't get pulled in to their celebration.
 Stay focused on your studies—you'll get your time to celebrate, too.

+9. Double-check your final exam times.
 Funny story for you.
 Well, not really funny then, but funny now.
 Junior year I missed my American Sign Language final.
 Thankfully, my professor let me complete the test later that week—which was especially understanding, considering that he had to sign all 100 questions again just for me!

+10. Go crazy to stay sane.
 People get kooky during finals—it helps.
 I knew someone who re-enacted the Disney show "Fantasmic!" each year for an audience.
 I used our sorority's "loud hour" to impersonate a bee while playing (what else) "Flight of the Bumblebee."
 If you get your goofiness out, it's easier to be serious about studying.

 --Barbara Raus